Engine Thermostat Basics

 If the coolant's temperature is brought down below 190° F, the thermostat will close.
 This helps keep the engine's temperature within the desired temperature range.

 The cool thing is that you can observe these temperature changes with your scan tool in Live Data mode and this is the way I'm gonna' show you how to test the thermostat.

 Other Tips And Suggestions

-Keeping on top of the cooling system, on your 4.3L, 5.0L, 5.7L equipped GM car will save you a ton of money.
+Keeping on top of the cooling system, on your 4.6L, 5.4L equipped Ford vehicle will save you a ton of money.
 Yes, maintenance involves time and money, but if you let that little coolant leak go, or continue driving the vehicle even tho' it's overheating, the end result will be a major financial headache.